RyJean/rest-api/README.md

 #1- Added login endpoint.

-#2- Added signup endpoint (The code didn't overwrite the previous one so I deleted it).
+#2- Added signup endpoint (The code didn't overwrite with the previous one, so I deleted it).